Hardin Library provides a variety of services to help you succeed!

 Specialized guides to resources

-Find quick help for your specialty, department, with publishing or other topics.
+Find quick help for your specialty or department.

 Free interlibrary loan and document delivery

 If you need an article or book that the UI Libraries doesn’t have, we can get it for you, for free.
 And if you need an article that we only have in print, we will scan it for you.
+If you want a book that is checked out, request it.
 No limits on the number of requests!

 EndNote Desktop and other citation management software